A decentralized protocol for documenting cultural history.

 What we are building

-Culture is not only created by artists.
+Culture is created by people.

-It is preserved by networks.
+Then preserved by networks.

 Protagonist Foundation connects the actors who hold cultural memory together.